 - Some might miss built-in GPS

-The Charge 3 has a design that easily blends in and that is actually quite attractive – for a fitness tracker.
-The display is bigger and richer in information when compared to the Charge 2, it’s now water-resistant and supports swim tracking, and the battery life has improved.
+The Charge 3 is actually quite attractive – for a fitness tracker.
+The display is bigger and richer in information than that of the Charge 2, it’s now water-resistant and supports swim tracking, and the battery life has also improved.

 - No built-in GPS